-For example, the EUR/USD currency pair is most active during the London and New York sessions, because these are currencies associated with Europe and the U.S. But the USD/JPY sees steady action throughout the day, as traders in Tokyo, London, and the U.S. all actively trade this pair.
+For example, the EUR/USD currency pair is most active during the London and New York sessions, because these currencies are associated with Europe and the U.S. But the USD/JPY sees steady action throughout the day, as traders in Tokyo, London, and the U.S. all actively trade this pair.

 02Forex Volatility Tools